 IT asset management solutions often frustrate users with inflexibility and a lack of scope.
 In this day and age there is no good reason for such shortcomings, but thankfully, they may soon be a thing of the past.

-By considering two cases in which an IT asset management system built with RDFox would provide useful insights, we step beyond the standards and unlock greater functionality.
-The first avenue we explore is effortless and more meaningful scenario planning by incorporating the IT system’s capacity and availability.
-The second is real-time warning and failure propagation through the dynamic tracking of components’ functioning status and dependencies.
+By considering two IT asset management use cases built with RDFox, we step beyond the typical to unlock greater functionality.
+The first avenue we explore is more meaningful scenario planning, incorporating the IT system’s capacity and availability.
+The second is real-time warning and failure propagation through the dynamic tracking of components’ dependencies and functioning status.
 This is by no means all of what RDFox has to offer the sector, and instead serves to inspire further application.

 Well, unsurprisingly, it’s how you manage your IT assets, and more often than not it comes in the form of a software package.
 There are a number of reasons why you’d want an ITAM solution, not least to keep track of every IT asset your company owns.
 More importantly though, some offer metrics and insights that can assist with planning, maintenance, and expansion.
 Packages generally aim to provide a structured overview and to simplify processes that become vastly complex at scale.

 Before diving into the details, we must first describe what constitutes an IT asset.
 Simply put, this covers all IT elements, including both software and hardware, regardless of whether the asset is internally owned like a laptop or externally sourced like a secure payment system.
 A great example of this is a server, running on a machine, supported by a network and power supply — four distinctly unique assets.
 Companies can have thousands of items with complex, interweaving dependencies so without a dedicated system, management becomes very difficult.
 Without management, maintenance is shambolic, and minor failures can grow into catastrophes.